Is Working Remotely In Thailand Possible In 2023?

 If you love your lattes as much as we do, you will love working from the thousands of coffee shops in Thailand, and most of them are happy for you to work from and use their WiFi, as long as you purchase a drink or two.

-When working remotely, I personally like to switch things up and jump from coffee shop to coffee shop throughout the day.
-I Avoid the big global coffee chains, as I enjoy helping out the smaller businesses.
+When working remotely, I like to switch things up and jump from coffee shop to coffee shop throughout the day.
+I Avoid the big global coffee chains, as I enjoy helping smaller businesses.
 The smaller coffee shops have more personality.

-The only big coffee shop that I visit is Café Amazon, which is one of the largest Thai-owned coffee chain in the whole of Thailand.
-I order the Amazon Extra Yen, which is a cold double-shot coffee… A great drink to consume if you are looking for something to wake you up!
+The only big coffee shop that I visit is Café Amazon, which is one of the largest Thai-owned coffee chains in the whole of Thailand.
+I ordered the Amazon Extra Yen, which is a cold double-shot coffee… A great drink to consume if you are looking for something to wake you up!

 my iced Thai tea while working remotely in Thailand